Pro Bono Program

 In Newark, Duane Morris attorneys interviewed the survivors and prepared the legal documents for these applications.
-Assisting in the program were partners Walter J. Greenhalgh, pro bono counsel A. Nicole Friant and Sheila Raftery Wiggins, along with associate Paul M. da Costa.
+Assisting in the program were partners Walter J. Greenhalgh, pro bono counsel A. Nicole Friant and Sheila Raftery Wiggins.

 In Miami, Duane Morris volunteers assisted 19 survivors in applying for benefits under the German Ghetto Work Payment program.
-Partners Michelle Gervais and Harvey Gurland and special counsel Felice Schonfeld provided legal services at the clinic.
+Partner Harvey Gurland and special counsel Felice Schonfeld provided legal services at the clinic.

 Corporate attorney John Lin and corporate partner Shelton Vaughan, both of the Houston office, recently helped Cease Addiction Now, Inc.! ("CAN") through Texas Community Building with Attorney Resources ("Texas C-Bar").
 CAN was formed as a Texas nonprofit corporation in January 2007 with the purpose of providing education, counseling and treatment to individuals facing various addictions.
 CAN needed to obtain a determination letter from the IRS that it was a tax-exempt organization under section 501(c)(3) of the Internal Revenue Code, in order to obtain additional funding to expand its operations and treat more individuals within low-income communities.
 Lin and Vaughan assisted CAN in preparing its Form 1023, Application for Recognition of Exemption Under Section 501(c)(3) of the Internal Revenue Code.
 They also coordinated a response to the IRS after it requested additional information.
 Shortly after the IRS received CAN's response to the additional information request, it granted CAN 501(c)(3) status, thereby allowing CAN to seek the additional funding it needed for its operations.